In May 2025, Turco Legal made an initial $5,000 donation to Lawyers for Civil Rights. That gift was only the beginning.

 That is exactly why we have structured our commitment the way we have.

 We are proud of the more than $67,000 Turco Legal has given through February.
 We are proud that our giving started with a $5,000 donation in May 2025 and grew into a standing commitment of 10% of profits.
 But we are proud of those numbers only because of what they help fund.
 They help fund lawyers showing up in court for families brutalized by unlawful enforcement.
-They help fund advocacy for students targeted by racism and anti-LGBTQ+ harassment.
-They help fund litigation that protects affordable housing, enforces voting rights, and defends constitutional principles that should never depend on a person’s zip code, skin color, national origin, or immigration status.
+These efforts also support advocacy for students targeted by racism and anti-LGBTQ+ harassment.
+In addition, they fund litigation that protects affordable housing, enforces voting rights, and defends constitutional principles that should never depend on a person’s zip code, skin color, national origin, or immigration status.

 LCR’s own materials say that free legal support is among the most critical interventions available to protect families and communities.
 After watching their work over the past year, we believe that deeply.